Introduction

 plt.ylabel('petal width [standardized]')

-The decision curve could be plotted in this way.
+plt.show()We were able to plot the decision curve in this way.

 from sklearn import svm